Monitor agency performance through the use of interactive tools and online reports.

-From 2004 until 2007, Mr. Lew was the chief executive officer of the DC Sports and Entertainment Commission where he managed the renovation of historic RFK Stadium and the development and construction of the new Washington Nationals Baseball Stadium.
-Mr. Lew also oversaw the operations of RFK as the interim home for the Washington Nationals baseball team from 2005-2007 and as the home of the DC United soccer team.
+As Chief Executive Officer of the DC Sports and Entertainment Commission from 2004 to 2007, he managed the renovation of historic Robert F. Kennedy Memorial Stadium and the development and construction of the new Washington Nationals Ballpark.
+Mr. Lew also oversaw the operations of RFK Stadium as the interim home for the Washington Nationals baseball team from 2005-2007 and as the home of the DC United soccer team.

-From 1996 until 2004, Mr Lew served as the managing director of the Washington Convention Center Authority where he oversaw planning, development and construction of the award-winning Washington Convention Center.
-In 2003 he was appointed acting chief executive officer and general manager for the new convention center.
-Under his leadership, the new facility operated seamlessly and the District hosted significantly larger conventions and trade shows.
+He began his Washington career in 1996 serving as the Managing Director of the Washington Convention Center Authority where he oversaw planning, development and construction of the award-winning, $811 million Washington Convention Center.
+In 2003 he was appointed Acting Chief Executive Officer and General Manager for the new convention center.

-Mr. Lew’s reputation as an innovative executive was established in New York.
+Mr. Lew’s reputation as an innovative builder and problem solver was established in New York.
 From 1992 to 1994, he served as the Vice President of Capital Programs where he oversaw a $3.2 billion capital program for the New York City Health and Hospitals Corporation.
-From 1988 to 1990, he was vice president of Rose Associates, Inc., a private commercial and residential development company.
-From 1983 to 1988, he served as the executive vice president and chief operating officer of the New York Convention Center Operating Corporation.
-In 1986 he was appointed the acting president and chief executive officer of the Operating Corporation and the New York Convention Center Development Corporation.
+From 1988 to 1990, he was Vice President of Rose Associates, Inc., a private commercial and residential development company.
+From 1983 to 1988, he served as the Executive Vice President and Chief Operating Officer of the New York Convention Center Operating Corporation (CCOC).
+In 1986 he was appointed Acting President and Chief Executive Officer of both CCOC and the New York Convention Center Development Corporation.

-Allen Lew is a product of the New York City public school system.
-He graduated from Brooklyn Technical High School, earned a Bachelor of Science degree and a Bachelor of Architecture degree from the City College of New York School of Architecture.
+Allen Lew is a proud product of the New York City public school system.
+He graduated from Brooklyn Technical High School and earned a Bachelor of Science degree and a Bachelor of Architecture degree from The City College of New York.
 He also earned a Master of Science in Architecture and Urban Design degree from the Columbia University Graduate School of Architecture and Planning.